 A significant 33% of UK businesses that experience data breaches lose customers as a result.
 Therefore, securing emails against threats is imperative.

-Emails were originally developed as a local file-sharing system at MIT in the 60s.
+Emails were originally developed as a file-sharing system at MIT in the 60s.
 They were not designed with the robust security features needed for today’s usage.

 This makes them vulnerable to cybercriminal activities such as: